What is the Look Back Period on a New Jersey Bankruptcy?

 Let Our New Jersey Bankruptcy Attorneys Help You Protect Your Property

 You don’t have to transfer your property to protect it.
-You should talk to an experienced bankruptcy attorney regarding your property transfers.
+You should talk to an experienced Philadelphia bankruptcy attorney regarding your property transfers.
 If you are contemplating filing for Chapter 7 or Chapter 13 bankruptcy, call the offices of Young, Marr, and Associates, where you can receive high-quality support and guidance for your bankruptcy filing.
 Contact us at (609) 755-3115.
 You can protect your property in bankruptcy and don’t have to resort to potentially questionable transactions.

 Related Articles